 About Open Farm

 The story of Open Farm began with a rescue dog named Bella.
-Immediately upon adopting Bella, Jacqueline Prehogan, co-founder of Open Farm, set out to find a natural, nutritious pet food that would help her grow up strong, happy, and healthy.
-Appalled at the number of pet food on the market that were filled with ingredients that compromised her standards for transparency, sustainability, and animal welfare, Prehogan decided to create her ideal pet food herself.
+Immediately upon adopting Bella, Jacqueline Prehogan set out to find a natural, nutritious pet food that would help her grow up strong, happy, and healthy.
+Appalled by the number of pet food on the market that were filled with ingredients that compromised her standards for transparency, sustainability, and animal welfare, Prehogan decided to create her ideal pet food herself.

 Prehogan partnered with her husband Isaac and brother-in-law Derek to engage in years of research before starting Open Farm.
 Not only did they change the ingredients in their pet food, but they completely re-envisioned the way it was made.
 Focusing on high-quality ingredients and supporting farmers who treat their animals right, Open Farm also provides full transparency to their customers.